greg-raven/Uncommon-Sense/_posts/2009-06-26-why-we-need-the-constitution.md

 ---
-title: 'Why we need the Constitution'
+title: "Why we need the Constitution"
 layout: post
 categories:
 - Constitution